 Early in my career, I worked in many roles where I was the lone expert on a given topic.
 As a result, I became interested in how to collaborate effectively across disciplinary boundaries.
-This curiosity led to me to form anthrodesign (more on that below).
+This curiosity led to me to form anthrodesign in 2002.

 As I focused more deeply on User Experience, I became interested in the way that research and design methods need to be thoughtfully selected in response to changing business direction and emergent stakeholder requirements – and how really effective teams work together to make that happen.

 Over the years, I have also made a conscious effort to learn and write about other business practices such as lean and agile, so that I could ensure my team and I were engaging effectively with our colleagues.

 And now as the leader of an organization, I am especially interested in helping customers, executive stakeholders, and my peers in other functional areas (such as Engineering and Product Management) understand the benefits of User-Centered Design (UCD) and User Experience consulting services in a way that resonates for them.